dpriskorn/asseeibot/README.md

 # Asynchronous Server Side Events External Identifier Bot
-*Warning this is alpha software and EditGroups are not supported yet*
+*Warning this is alpha software and EditGroups are not supported yet.
+It can potentially make thousands of bad edits in a short period*

 ![bild](https://user-images.githubusercontent.com/68460690/151681324-040de41b-bdea-488b-8c5b-be509e1163b1.png)
 *Example output from the tool.*